Palestinians defy leaders' health crisis ban on work in settlements

-RAMAT GIVAT ZEEV, West Bank, March 19 (Reuters) - P alestinians on Thursday defied their government’s call to cease work in Israeli settlements over coronavirus concerns, saying bringing money home to their families came first.
+RAMAT GIVAT ZEEV, West Bank (Reuters) - Palestinians on Thursday defied their government’s call to cease work in Israeli settlements over coronavirus concerns, saying bringing money home to their families came first.

 More than 500 cases of infection have been confirmed in Israel, and nearly 50 in the occupied West Bank, where the Palestinian Authority (PA) exercises limited self-rule.